datacarpentry/wrangling-genomics/_episodes/01-trimming.md

 clean your data.
 For more information about the Trimmomatic arguments and options, see [the Trimmomatic manual](http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/TrimmomaticManual_V0.32.pdf).

-However, a complete command for Trimmomatic will look something like this:
+However, a complete command for Trimmomatic will look something like the command below.
+This command is an example and will not work as we do not have the files it refers to:

 ~~~
 $ trimmomatic PE -threads 4 SRR_1056_1.fastq SRR_1056_2.fastq  \
               SRR_1056_1.trimmed.fastq SRR_1056_1un.trimmed.fastq \
-              SRR_1056_2.trimmed.fastq SRR_1056_2un.trimmed.fastq
+              SRR_1056_2.trimmed.fastq SRR_1056_2un.trimmed.fastq \
               ILLUMINACLIP:SRR_adapters.fa SLIDINGWINDOW:4:20
 ~~~
 {: .bash}